Dog & Cat Desexing Surrey Hills

 For a lower risk of post-surgery infection, please make sure to wash your dog before their surgery day.
 Please remember that after the surgery, your dog cannot be washed until the stitches are removed.

-Unless pre-arranged with our staff, we request that your pet is dropped off to the clinic between 8 and 9 AM on the day of surgery.
+We ask that you drop off your pet at the clinic between 8 and 9 AM on the day of the surgery, unless you have pre-arranged with our staff.

 After the surgery.